For centuries, the parish church of St Andrew’s in the market place was the only church in

 our Parish

-Enfield.
-The parish stretched for miles to the south,
+church in Enfield.
+The parish stretched for miles

-west and east and extended northwards almost to
+to the south, west and east and extended north-

 St John's church Clay Hill 1858 From the beginning of the nineteenth century the rural character of the parish changed as industries started up and the population increased.
 In the late 1850’s the vicar of St Andrew’s recognised a need for a church building in Clay Hill and organised the building of a chapel there.
 The chapel, dedicated to St John the Baptist, was opened in 1858 but was not formally consecrated until 1865.
 St John’s did not have its own vicar but was a subsidiary church within the parish of St Andrew’s.
 Then in 1867 St John’s was separated from St Andrew’s and became the parish church of Clay Hill, with its own vicar, independent of St Andrew’s.
 Lancaster Road formed a boundary between St John’s parish and St Andrew’s parish.
 Click Here to Read More